openxla/stablehlo/rfcs/20220925-bounded-dynamism.md

   %sum = "stablehlo.reduce"(%dynamic_data, %zero) ({
    ^bb0(%arg1: tensor<i32>, %arg2: tensor<i32>):
     %add = stablehlo.add %arg1, %arg2 : tensor<i32>
-    "stablehlo.return"(%add) : (tensor<i32>) -> ()
+    stablehlo.return %add : tensor<i32>
   }) {dimensions = dense<[0]> : tensor<1xi64>}
     : (tensor<?xi32>, tensor<i32>) -> tensor<i32>
   func.return %sum : tensor<i32>
 }
 ```

-Originally, XLA HLO introduced `set_dimension_size` op as it neither had dynamic
+Originally, HLO introduced `set_dimension_size` op as it neither had dynamic
 types nor dynamic ops.
 StableHLO dialect doesn't have these limitations and
-therefore new users don't need to make use of this low level op.
-The TensorFlow
+therefore new users don't need to make use of this low level op unless they are
-and JAX teams believe that this hypothesis should be correct based on their
+moving from HLO or MHLO to StableHLO.
+The TensorFlow and JAX teams believe that
-experiences so far.
-Dynamic operations `real_dynamic_slice` and `dynamic_pad`
+this hypothesis should be correct based on their experiences so far.
+Dynamic
-can be used instead.
+operations `real_dynamic_slice` and `dynamic_pad` can be used instead.

 The following example demonstrates the differences between programs using
 unbounded dynamism and bounded dynamism.